satya-das/cib/README.md

 ```

-With this tiny library and client code we would like to see what pieces of CIB architecture be there to satisfy client's expectation.
+With this tiny library and client code we would like to see what pieces of CIB architecture be there to make method call across component boundary in an ABI compatible way.

 Assuming current working directory is `examples/example1/` we can run CIB as shown below: